Ystad, Sweden. Photo by Canva

 If you want to use Ystad as a jumping-off point for other parts of the Baltic region, there are regular ferry services to the Danish island of Bornholm and to Świnoujście in Poland.

 I went back to St Knuts torg before I left Ystad and had that coffee in Fridolfs Konditori.
-The locals are ambivalent about Wallander; they know he’s a work of fiction but they’re mostly happy about the fame he’s brought their town.
-I felt happy as well to have experienced such a unique part of Sweden.
+The locals are ambivalent about Wallander; they know he’s a work of fiction, but they’re mostly happy about the fame he’s brought to their town.
+I also felt happy to have experienced such a unique part of Sweden.

 Author bio: Barry Barford has been a government policy adviser and a journalist, and in an earlier career travelled the world working in the maritime and aviation industries.
 Now retired, he travels at a more leisurely pace and likes to write about the places he visits.
 He lives near Sydney, Australia.